utopiaio/The-Rock/README.md

 ![The Rock](https://raw.githubusercontent.com/moe-szyslak/The-Rock/master/__S3__/TheRock.png "The Rock")

 #The Rock
-a set of static helper functions added on top of [FastRoute](https://github.com/nikic/FastRoute) that make my 9-5 life easy.
+A set of static helper functions added on top of [FastRoute](https://github.com/nikic/FastRoute) that make my 9-5 life easy.

 Most of the REST API is controlled via `config.php` --- I'll try to make a wiki page.

 ###Requirements
-as it's SPECIFICALLY designed to work on shared hosting all you need is
+As it's *SPECIFICALLY* designed to work on shared hosting all you need is
 - PHP5.4+
 - PG database 8+